Six reasons the Electric Vehicle landslide will just accelerate

 There are currently as many different charging stations as there are animals in a zoo.

-In contrast to petrol stations, charging stations are not marked with large-scale advertising.
-They are often located at the edge of the property, behind commercial buildings or supermarkets.
+Unlike petrol stations, charging stations are not marked with large-scale advertising.
+They are often located at the edge of the property, behind buildings of commercial enterprises or supermarkets.

-Finding it is a real problem on my route.
+Finding them is a real problem on my route.

 On average, I spend about 30 minutes searching on my own.
 It reminds me of a scavenger hunt, with little clues scattered everywhere: small signs, marked parking areas, different entrances to the properties and the four different apps.
 But I find them, even if I sometimes consult satellite images in Google Maps.